 \subsection{Scaling behavior of the expanding ring condensate}

 The confining potential for the expanding ring has the form\footnote{In the experiment of \cite{Eckel2018}, the potential is produced by optical dipole fields controlled with a digital micromirror device.
 Here, we neglect the azimuthal imperfections that were present in the experimental potential.} \beq V\bigl(r,z,t\bigr) := V\bigl(r-R(t),z\bigr) = V\bigl(\r,z\bigr), \eeq where $\r$ is a comoving cylindrical radius coordinate, \beq \r:=r - R(t). \eeq As a first approximation to the expanding condensate, we find the instantaneous ground state in the Thomas-Fermi (TF) approximation.
 In this approximation, the velocity of the condensate as well as the quantum pressure are neglected, which amounts to neglecting the spatial derivative terms in \eqref{gpactiongeneral}.
-The static approximation is justified if if $\dot{R}\ll c$ and $v \ll c$.
-Although the first of these conditions does not hold for the condensate in the experiment of Ref.~\cite{Eckel2018}, the static approximation is nevertheless surprisingly accurate, and allows us to derive simple formulas for how the condensate properties scale with $R$ as the ring expands.
+The static approximation is clearly justified if $\dot{R}\ll c$ and $v \ll c$, where $v$ is the local ``contraction" velocity of the condensate relative to the center of the expanding ring potential.
+These conditions are not strictly required; in fact, the first of these conditions does not hold for the condensate in the experiment of Ref.~\cite{Eckel2018}.
+The static approximation is nevertheless surprisingly accurate, and allows us to derive simple formulas for how the condensate properties scale with $R$ as the ring expands.